t-kurimura/MotionLayoutSpeedDial/README.md

 MotionLayout Speed-Dial
 ================

-All MotionLayout of SpeedDial - FloatingActionButton
+This is the SpeedDial composed of All MotionLayout.
+No animation code!
+Sample for implementation of MotionLayout, FlaotingActionButton.

 MotionLayout
 ------------